Read not honouring "-r"?

 > No doubt I have missed something rather obvious.

-consistent with other shells, but that's something for
+be more consistent with other shells, but that's something for the

 Unsubscribe info: http://cygwin.com/ml/#unsubscribe-simple